From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Introduction

 \section{Introduction}

 One of the main goals of robotics is to reduce the mental and physical burden on human workers by automating tedious and repetitive tasks.
 Recently, imitation learning using diffusion models~\cite{ho2020denoising} and flow matching~\cite{lipman2022flow} has enabled robots to successfully perform these complex, long-horizon manipulation tasks~\cite{chi2023diffusion, reuss2024multimodal}.
 These advances have been reinforced by the availability of large-scale demonstration datasets~\cite{o2024open} and the emergence of vision-language-action models~\cite{black2024pi_0, shukor2025smolvla}.
-These policies, which we collectively refer to as diffusion policies (DPs) in this work, can perform tasks in dynamic environments~\cite{ye2025ra, wang2025one}.
-However, since DPs are black-box models, they lack the required safety guarantees for avoiding collisions or safely interacting with dynamic objects.
+Diffusion policies (DPs), i.e., robot policies parameterized by generative diffusion or flow-matching models, can perform tasks in dynamic environments~\cite{ye2025ra, wang2025one}.
+However, since DPs are black-box models, they lack safety guarantees for avoiding collisions or safely interacting with dynamic objects.
 This prevents their deployment in human-centric environments, where safety has to be formally guaranteed.

-Many works have shown how safety can be ensured for learning-based policies during deployment~\cite{brunke2022safe, krasowski2023provably}, for example, using control barrier functions~\cite{ames_2019_ControlBarrier, singletary2022safety} or predictive safety filters~\cite{wabersich_2021_PredictiveSafety, tearle2021predictive}.
+Many works have shown how safety can be ensured for learning-based policies during deployment~\cite{brunke2022safe, krasowski2023provably}, e.g., using control barrier functions~\cite{ames_2019_ControlBarrier, singletary2022safety} or predictive safety filters~\cite{wabersich_2021_PredictiveSafety, tearle2021predictive}.
 Most of these methods are reactive safety mechanisms that satisfy safety constraints by changing the path of the robot away from the dynamic object.
 However, the vast amount of available demonstrations~\cite{o2024open} is not recorded with any of such safety mechanisms in place.
 Therefore, as illustrated in~\autoref{fig:motivation}, reactive safety mechanisms often drive the system away from the demonstration data distribution into unseen states.
 DPs are particularly prone to errors in these out-of-distribution cases, increasing the risk of task failure~\cite{agia2025unpacking, xu2025can, romer2025failure}.
 To avoid this out-of-distribution situation, the interventions of a safety mechanism for DPs should ideally keep the system close to the desired actions of the policy.